seatyyy/ExecuMate/README.md

 # ExecuMate - AI Executive Assistant

 ExecuMate is an intelligent executive assistant that helps users order food based on their schedule.
 It integrates with Google Calendar to provide proactive food ordering reminders before meetings and events.
+ExecuMate uses Highrise AI for its natural language processing capabilities.

 ## Features

-- 🤖 AI-powered chat interface using OpenAI's models
+- 🤖 AI-powered chat interface using Highrise AI models
 - 📅 Google Calendar integration for schedule awareness
 - 🍔 Proactive food ordering reminders
 - ⏰ Smart timing for meal suggestions